Trekking Tour: Trek the Wild Beauty of Romania’s Făgăraș Mountains

 Accomodation

-Valea Vladului wilderness Lodge 1* – double rooms, beds and bedding provided (single rooms available upon request and availability), 2 shared bathrooms.
+Valea Vladului Chalet – double rooms, beds and bedding provided (single rooms available upon request and availability), 2 shared bathrooms.

 Meal plan